Gaza Solidarity Encampment (Columbia University): Negotiations

 Shortly after 4 am on April 24, the administration announced that negotiations would be extended by 48 hours, with CUAD announcing that the administration agreed not to involve the NYPD or the National Guard in campus protests in that time.
 In a press briefing, University spokesperson Ben Chang stated that the accusation that administrators threatened to bring the National Guard to campus was an “untrue and unsubstantiated claim” while reaffirming that, if the negotiations were not successful, the administration would "have to consider alternative options for clearing the West Lawn."
-The student protesters agreed to reduce the number of tents in compliance with New York City Fire Department (FDNY) requirements and ensure ensure that protesters not affiliated with Columbia would leave campus.
+The student protesters agreed to reduce the number of tents in compliance with New York City Fire Department (FDNY) requirements and ensure that protesters not affiliated with Columbia would leave campus.

 On April 25, Columbia's administration made its offer that came closest to addressing the protesters's demand of divestment from companies and institutions that "profit from Israeli apartheid, genocide, and occupation in Palestine" came on April 25, in a meeting in Butler Library.
-Representing the administration in the meeting were Soulaymane Kachani, senior vice provost of the university, and Carlos J. Alonso, dean of the Graduate School of Arts and Sciences, as well as another member of the administration taking notes.
+Representing the administration in the meeting were Kachani and Alonso as well as another member of the administration taking notes.
 The negotiators on behalf of the encampment included Mahmoud Khalil and another student, who would report back to the encampment where there proposals would be voted on.
 There were also five members of the University Senate present as third-party mediators, including its executive committee chair Jeanine D'Armiento and a senator from the Business School.
 This April 25 proposal offered an expedited review of divestment proposals by the Columbia's Advisory Committee on Socially Responsible Investing (ACSRI)—which The Columbia Daily Spectators magazine The Eye described as "a disempowered proxy body"—but it did not guarantee divestment or even that a divestment proposal would reach the board of trustees for a vote.

-According to The Eye, Columbia did not reveal the chain of command outside of the negotiation room and "positioned key administrators to be the public face for negotiations and kept others within University leadership, including the trustees, away from the conversation.
-As a result, the protesters never came into direct dialogue with those empowered to answer their demands."
-According to The Eye, Kachanin and Alonso were reporting to and working with Jelani Cobb, dean of the School of Journalism, and Josef Sorett, dean of Columbia College, who had reportedly been appointed by Provost Angela Olinto and who were in communication with the trustees.

 On the morning of Monday, April 29, Shafik announced in an email that negotiations had ceased without having reached an agreement, and that Columbia "will not divest from Israel."

 Aftermath and legacy

+"Thank you students for Columbia" spray-painted on a tent in Rafah, April 2024.